 Returns an RDF graph "describing" the returned results.
 This is an non-normative feature.
 What should be returned is left open.

 SPARQL: SOLUTION MODIFIERS

 SOLUTION MODIFIERS

 - ORDER BY (DESC)

-- Can be used to order results.
+- Can be used to order results

 - By default ascending (ASC), can specify descending (DESC)

 - Can order lexicographically on multiple items

 - LIMIT n

 - Return only n results

-- OFFSET n

-- Skip the first n results